Dear Members & Friends

 “To assist Racial Harmony to provide services and programs to promote the understanding, cooperation and communication among all races and ethnic groups for the betterment of our community, our children and our future.”

-2023 RACIAL HARMONY SCHOLARSHIP
+2023 RACIAL HARMONY SCHOLARSHIP RECIPIENT

-The Gathering 2023
+The Gathering 2024

 Each year, Racial Harmony, an organization dedicated to promoting understanding, cooperation, and communication among all races and ethnic groups, holds an annual Gathering in February.
 The primary function of the Racial Harmony Gathering is to honor students who have promoted goodwill and respect and have sought peaceful ways to resolve differences.